motivedge/motivedge_ros/README.rst

   Other nodes could get the path and use :code:`motivedge.Client.read_mark_points` method to read the data inside.
 Then, clients could save data into database or directly publish to robot.

+  For costmap generated from 3D map, there is no :code:`metadata.yaml` file.
+  This topic will publish **empty string**.

 * :code:`/map_metadata`: :code:`nav_msgs/MapMetaData`, published from :code:`map_server`.
 It includes the map
   yaml file content.
 Details please check :code:`map_server` page, `here <http://wiki.ros.org/map_server>`_